Studying French at Grinnell

 Q. Is it possible to do a double major?

 A. Many of our students do a double major and combine French with subjects such as Anthropology, Art History, Biology, Gender, Women’s and Sexuality Studies, History, Political Science, Psychology or Physics.
-Others pair their French major with an interdisciplinary concentration such as Global Development Studies, Linguistics, or Western European Studies.
+Others pair their French major with a concentration such as Global Development Studies, Linguistics, or Western European Studies.
 Doing a double major can be an advantage in the job market since many positions in both the public and private sectors require “significant proficiency in a language along with expertise in another field” (Resource Guide to Developing Linguistic and Cultural Competency in the United States).